Fantom-Factory/openshift-fantom-quickstart/readme.md

 ### Example build script

-If *ALL* your dependant pods are available from the same repository (probably [Fantom Repository][fantom-repo]), then here is a useful script that installs everything for you:
+If *ALL* your dependant pods are available from the same repository (probably [Eggbox Pod Repository][fantom-repo]), then here is a useful script that installs everything for you:

 ```
 #!java